 Let’s take a look at the transfer rules, their costs and why anyone would want to transfer their hotel points to someone else in the first place.

-4 Reasons to Combine Hotel Points Between Accounts
+Four Reasons To Combine Hotel Points Between Accounts

 Book a Longer Stay

-Take Advantage of the 4th or 5th Night Free
+Take Advantage of the Fourth or Fifth Night Free

-A few hotel chains, such as IHG, Hilton and Marriott, offer a free fourth or fifth night on award bookings.
-IHG offers a fourth night free to co-branded IHG cardholders.
-Hilton offers a fifth night free to elite members (Gold or higher).
-Marriott offers a fifth night free to anybody redeeming points.
+Certain hotel chains, such as IHG, Hilton and Marriott, offer a free fourth or fifth night on award bookings.

-Let’s use Marriott as an example again.
-Say you have 100,000 points sitting in your Marriott Bonvoy account, and your spouse, sibling or parent has 50,000 points.
-In this case, the other person can transfer 40,000 of their points to you, and you redeem 140,000 Marriott points for five nights at a Category 5 hotel—you get a fifth night free by booking five nights, go on a longer vacation together, and everyone is happy.
+Let’s use Marriott as an example.
+Say you have 120,000 points sitting in your Marriott Bonvoy account, and your spouse, sibling or parent has 30,000 points.
+If a night at your prospective Marriott property costs 30,000 points, the other person could transfer their 30,000 points to you, giving you a total of 150,000 points to play with.
+That way, you could redeem your 150,000 Marriott points for five nights, giving you the fifth night for free.

 Enjoy Elite-Status Benefits